 Robert and Catherine have a quiet little marriage until WWII separates them for three years.
 Serving in the navy dramatically transforms both of them and they realize how much they resented their old mundane life together.
 Both dread their inevitable reunion and separately decide to ask for a divorce, but is the marriage really over?
 Written by

-"Lux Radio Theater" broadcast a 60 minute radio adaptation of the movie under the alternate title "VACATION FROM MARRIAGE" on May 26, 1947 with Deborah Kerr reprising her film role.
+Lux Radio Theater broadcasted a sixty minute radio adaptation of the movie on May 26, 1947, with Deborah Kerr reprising her film role.
 See more »

 15 of 21 people found this review helpful.